DPotoyan/Chem324/_build/python-intro.md

-While these are silly exmples for illustration with same simplicity of code you can do fiarly sophisticated calculations.

-Do not worry if some of these commands seem unfamiliar we are going to explain them later on.
+While these are silly examples for illustration, with the same simplicity of code you can do fairly sophisticated calculations.
+Do not worry if some of these commands seem unfamiliar, we are going to explain them later on.